inoa-io/satellite/docs/index.md

 * Extendable design to be future proof
 * Modular design to adapt hardware to use cases and keep costs low

-## Modular Desgin
+## Modular Design

 The Satellite comes with a stacked design allowing to interchange the modules on each level of the stack to fit the needs of its planned duty.

-This allows quick and cheap adjustment of single devices, ensures extendability, keeps costs low and offers replacement of defect modules with spare parts.
+This allows quick and cheap adjustment of single devices, ensures expandability, keeps costs low and offers replacement of defect modules with spare parts.

 ![Satellite Module Layers](assets/images/satellite_layers_side.jpg)